Overview of Roles in docu tools

 (e.g. client, surveyor, subcontractors who can set Pins)

 External Viewers can see all plans and pins that have been given a task.
 They can create pins with media for documentation and also tasks.
 They can create reports, like subcontractors.
-External Viewers don’t see the team, groups or data sets.
+External Viewers don’t see the members, groups or data sets.
 In media they see (like the Subcontractor) only the photographs of th pins they have created, or which contain tasks allocated to them

 Information: This role is intended for subcontractors who document on building sites (e.g. project management and amendments), and who process the tasks of the local site supervisor.
 Also, this role can be given to the clients, so they can enter their work or requests directly into docu tools, and to always be informed of the progress and completion of work.